yuling0113/Five-in-a-row/README.md

 ## Main

-The GomokuGame class based on Tkinter allows GomokuGame to create and manage the GUI for the game.
+The MineGomokuGame class based on Tkinter allows GomokuGame to create and manage the GUI for the game.

-    class GomokuGame(tk.Tk):
+    class MineGomokuGame(tk.Tk):
        def ...

     if __name__ == "__main__":
-       game = GomokuGame()
+       game = MineGomokuGame()
        game.mainloop()

 ### GUI settings